-In the paper based publishing, a few dozens of publishers control most of the scientific publications and making a rather complete index involves including the publications of the few biggest ones.
+In the framework of paper-based publishing, a few dozens of publishers control most of the scientific publications and making a rather complete index involves including the publications of the few major ones.
 If, however, thousands will be creating digital archives on the Internet, indexing that information could be quite challenging.
 Web search engines, such as Google or Altavista are a most appropriate tool to search for scientific information, because they quite indiscretion index everything that they crawl into.

-The open archives initiative (http://www.openarchives.org/) is standardising the metadata structure and the API of an archive, so that the archive can (1) be indexed so that (2) several archives can be search by the users at once.
+The Open Archives Initiative is standardizing the metadata structure and the API of an archive, so that the archive can (1) be indexed so that (2) several archives can be searched by the users at once.
 Moreover, Open Archives Initiative is developing standards that aim to facilitate the efficient dissemination of content.

-Goals of SciX
+3 Goals of SciX